shangmingchao/simplebutterknife/README.md

 # simplebutterknife
-Simple version of Butter Knife
+The simplified version of the [Butter Knife](https://github.com/JakeWharton/butterknife)